francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Quantum_Experience/001-Introducing_the_IBM_Quantum_Experience.rst

 section on the next page.
 Use the numbers at the top and bottom of each page to navigate through each section.

-| Prepare yourself for a wild and fascinating journey -- and it all
-  starts with a qubit.

 We would like to acknowledge the work done under the IARPA Multi-Qubit Coherent Operations program, the Logical Qubits program, the LPS Quantum Characterization Validation & Verification program, and the IBM Research Frontiers Institute.
-The research performed in those programs has contributed to making this Quantum Experience possible.
+The research performed in those programs has contributed to making this IBM Q experience possible.

 Thank you,

 Jay Gambetta, Jerry Chow, and the IBM Quantum team

-|